Tip #1: Take advantage of free tax services.

 To qualify for veterans’ tax benefits, you need to show evidence of your status as a U.S. veteran.
 Keep all your relevant documents in one place and make copies if you want to be extra safe.
 If you do misplace any of your important records, contact the U.S. Department of Veterans’ Affairs for replacements immediately.

 Don’t make assumptions about what you’re eligible for.
 Every benefit stipulates its own eligibility rules, some more detailed than others.
 For example, to receive a Specially Adapted Housing Grant, veterans must prove they are experiencing very specific physical losses or loss of use in certain body parts.

 Remember taxes are not withheld from military payments, so it’s important to keep track of your tax liability.
 According to the IRS, prior to leaving the military, you should complete Form W-4P (Withholding Certificate for Pension or Annuity Payments) to tell the Defense Finance & Accounting Service (DFAS) how much tax to withhold from your monthly retirement pay.

 Tip #6: Remember tax benefits change year by year.

 Check the eBenefits.va.gov, and U.S. Department of Veterans’ Affairs (VA) websites every year to make sure you’re taking advantage of every possible tax break.

-Posted by Veterans Today Money on 7:13 am, With 0 Reads, Filed under Personal Finance.
+Posted by VTN on 7:13 am, With 0 Reads, Filed under Personal Finance.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.